 60 TOTAL CREDITS REQUIRED

-Students must earn a total of 120 college credit hours to receive the BSHS degree.
-They may transfer in up to 60 college credit hours from another institution, which are applied towards the general education and advanced standing requirements.
+120 credits in required and elective courses; at least 60 of these credits must be taken at GW.
+Students may transfer in up to 60 college credit hours from another institution, which are applied towards the general education and advanced standing requirements.
 They then must earn at least 60 college credit hours at GW to meet the academic residency requirement, of which 48 credit hours are required courses for the major.*

 *Students may be considered for review with a minimum of 24 transfer credits but will be required to complete any missing general education credit hours in addition to completion of the 60 programmatic hours.
 Transfer credit hours will be evaluated prior to admission

 Theory and application of management and leadership as they affect the management of human resources in health sciences organizations.
 Focus is on leadership, ethics, and organizational dynamics in a changing health care environment.

 The goal of the course is to enable learners to propose and analyze multi-dimensional solutions that address complex issues encountered in the management and leadership of health sciences clinical enterprises.

 Skills needed by health care leadership to promote services and strategic change; theory and application of marketing principles for the purpose of project planning, organizational growth, and public relations.

 Introduction to key finance competencies necessary for clinical and healthcare operations; costs, expenditure, and reimbursement of services.